phetter/neo-python/docs/source/data-types.rst

 Here are a few thoughts to sum up the above:

-- if you want to create a Fixed8 and you have a decimal, the easiest thing to do is to use the ``Fixed8.FromDecimal`` method.
+- if you want to create a Fixed8 and you have a decimal, the easiest thing to do is to use the ``Fixed8.FromDecimal`` method
 - you can do math on Fixed8 objects, assuming each operand is a ``Fixed8``
 - doing math between a ``Fixed8`` and another type of number will raise an error
 - you can access the full value of a ``Fixed8`` object by accessing the ``value`` attribute